Lemaf/ishp/README.md

 A spatial indexed (qix quadtree) Shapefile reader

-ishp uses qix quadtree, you can use [mapserver](http://mapserver.org/utilities/shptree.html) or [Quantum GIS](http://www.qgis.org/) to create a qix file.
+ishp uses qix quadtree, you can use [mapserver](http://mapserver.org/utilities/shptree.html) or [QGIS](http://www.qgis.org/) to create a qix file.

 ```js